CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/MWLayer/BB_EV_Charging_Event_Data_Aggregation.md

-# EV Charging Evant Data Aggregation
+# EV Charging Event Data Aggregation

 ## BB Tags(s)
 <!-- Tag(s) define in which area(s) (cloud, in-vehicle) the BB is executed, and what type of BB it is (tool, process, microservice) -->